nfeagh/react-flask-app/inbox/email_11.md

-### I reckon we will remove this so ignore this email.

 Hi Team,

 I think we could make better use of the real estate on the page.
 Can we increase the number of films we can see on a row